All Episodes

 Larry King is bitter.

-I used to ask the questions that everybody they're not learning everything, anything.
+I used to ask the questions that everybody, they're not learning everything, anything.

-They're telling you and they're preaching.
+They're preaching.

-And I'm sitting there, this coming from a guy that bragged about the fact that he never read the books of the authors that he was interviewing.
+This is coming from a guy that bragged about the fact that he never read the books of the authors that he was interviewing.

 So tell me about this.

-When you met him, and he thinks that well, there's another way, Larry, and the other way is um I'm studying hours and hours a day and pulling information together every single day and making a ton of phone calls to get information every day, so I could actually pass on the information to the audience.
+And the other way is I'm studying hours and hours a day and pulling information together every single day and making a ton of phone calls to get information every day so I could actually pass on the information to the audience.

 And I'm learning every day, but I'm trying to make it a service and easier for people to understand things that they're too busy to study themselves.